The corporate ambassador for gender equality

 A number of awards already exist for a personality, a project or a company.
 However, the Wo.Men@Work Award is unique in that it celebrates and supports a woman or a man at the top of an organisation who, through her or his commitment and actions, actively promotes corporate gender equality in their teams and among their managers.

-In Belgium, women represent only 17% of members on the Boards of Directors of companies listed on the stock exchange and less than 10% of those on Excecutive commitees.
-We are at the bottom of the European ranking.
+In Belgium, women represent only 18% of members on the Boards of Directors of companies listed on the stock exchange (2015 figures) and less than 10% of those on Excecutive commitees.

 In the first Belgian “Women Matter” report (2012), McKinsey highlighted that in 92% of the companies surveyed, “CEOs are seen to be committed to improving gender diversity, although in only 62% of cases is this commitment regarded as well implemented—that is, made very clear for others to see.
 Perhaps not surprisingly then, in only 36% of Belgian companies is the commitment of senior managers’ regarded as well implemented.
 These managers are likely to take their lead from above, and until more embrace the need for change, gender diversity programmes are likely to have limited impact.”